Educational programming from a premiere source. Catch up on this year's Forest of Trees Festival -- online in this year of pandemic response:

-Queen's University Library subscribes to the News in Review Channel in CBC's curio.ca education portal to online videos.
-News in Review is described by the CBC as "Canada's premier current event series for the classroom".
-The series is released monthly through the school year and includes in-depth coverage of 4 current news stories per issue.
-The stories are thoughtfully chosen to connect to issues likely to be covered in Canadian high school curriculum and each issue has an accompanying teacher's guide that provides helpful background context and lesson ideas with suggested activities.
-The teacher guides are indexed and available free online on the CBC News in Review site.
+One of the channels in CBC's curio.ca education portal, News in Review is "Canada's premier current event series for the classroom".
+(CBC website).
+Released monthly through the school year, each video includes in-depth coverage of 4 current news stories.
+Stories are thoughtfully chosen to connect to topics likely to be covered in Canadian high school curriculum.
+Teacher guides with helpful background context and lesson activities are indexed and available via open access at CBC News in Review.

-Queen's University Library subscribes to Films on Demand -- a collection of videos that provide teachers with both professional learning content for teaching practices as well as videos on all high school subjects that you are welcome to use in your prac classrooms.
+Films on Demand includes both professional learning for teaching practices as well as videos on all high school subjects.

-Producers included in Films on Demand include A&E, BBC, CNBC, HBO, History Education, National Geographic, and more.
+Producers include A&E, BBC, CNBC, HBO, History Education, National Geographic, and more.
 You just need your Queen's netID and password to access this comprehensive source of over 8,200 full length titles (also available in over 100,000 segments).

-You can make your own personal account so you can create playlists for your lessons and curriculum units, using the segments of videos if want to show just a short clip instead of a whole video.
+You can make your own personal account so you can create playlists for your lessons, using segments of videos if want to show just a short clip.
 This popular feature allows you to insert video viewing efficiently into your classroom.